chelminski/WORDPRESS-User-Meta-URL-Display/README.md

 Customize the error message:
 `[user_meta_url key="favorite_color" error="No favorite color set"]`

-### License
+## License
 This plugin is licensed under the GPLv2 or later license.
+See the [LICENSE](https://www.gnu.org/licenses/gpl-2.0.html) for more details.